victorths/conduit/CONTRIBUTING.md

 # Contributing
 Welcome to the project.
 All PRs are welcome, though I will be critical of PRs to the best of my ability.
 I want to find developers who can help check my work and also help foster newcomers so that they can help keep me accountable as well.
 Thank you for your support.
-If you have any questions, please reach out on the (discord server)[https://discord.gg/FyJj45NXPx].
+If you have any questions, please reach out on the [discord server](https://discord.gg/FyJj45NXPx).
 If I don't respond on the server, feel free to reach out to me (frosty#1337).

 ## Branching
 If you have a change you want to commit create a branch with the below naming conventions and topic names.